 Likewise, the 2-3 hours window is ideal as it also gives you a small enough window before bedtime so you don't go to bed hungry.

+It is important to know the right foods for better sleep.
 Eating light foods and warm drinks helps boost your melatonin levels.
 There are two important sleep-inducing minerals that are high in certain edibles.
 Melatonin and magnesium-rich foods are your best friends if you count innumerable sheep at night!

 Making small yet consistent changes in your diet will slowly resolve your sleep issues.